-Although externally accredited examinations are not taken during the first three years spent at Thomas Estley, there are a number of important examinations and targeted work which provide snapshots of progress to share with students, parents, teachers and also, during Year Nine, with upper schools.
+Although externally accredited examinations are not taken during the first three years spent at Thomas Estley, there are a number of important examinations and targeted work which provide snapshots of progress to share with students, parents and teachers.

 Key Stage Three examinations also provide an opportunity to work on revision and examination technique, a chance to practise for later formal examinations in exam halls, and a platform to develop skills for dealing positively with pressure and deadlines.